jeffcole/jeffcole.github.io/source/posts/2024-09-25-localless-development.html.markdown

 I probably won't be ditching my Mac for a Chromebook anytime soon.
 However this experiment shows what is possible today without needing to have the software that runs your app on your local computer.

-Ultimately, the goal is to move toward processes that have fewer moving parts — and thus opportunities to fail — and distract the fastest moving software teams from building value.
+Ultimately, the goal is to move toward processes that have fewer moving parts, and thus opportunities to fail, to keep from distracting the fastest moving software teams from building value.

 [GitHub Codespaces]: https://github.com/features/codespaces
 [Gitpod]: https://www.gitpod.io/